CANDLE Syndrome

 • Other skin problems (similar to acute myeloid leukemia).

-At this time, more research around risk factors is necessary to understand it better.
-But diagnosis and early intervention can significantly improve a child's quality of life.
-Both may increase life expectancy, too, since the risk of organ inflammation is high.
+But early diagnosis and treatment can greatly improve a child's quality of life.
+Both may also increase life expectancy since the risk of organ inflammation is high.

-CANDLE Syndrome Symptoms and Diagnosis
+CANDLE Syndrome Symptoms

-Almost all cases of CANDLE syndrome begin early in infancy.
+Almost all cases of CANDLE syndrome start early in infancy.
 But signs and symptoms may look very different from child to child.
-That said, many of CANDLE syndrome's symptoms can cause pain and discomfort.

 • Joint pain.